araobp/sensor-network/README.md

 See this [usage](./doc/USAGE.md) page.

-## Python for IoT agent

-I think Python is the best choice for writing IoT agent with those IoT low-level blocks.
-I am writing a sample IoT agent with the blocks with Python Tornado package.

-Python is also a choice for Data Analysis (Jupyter/IPython), Computer Vison (OpenCV) and AI (TensorFlow etc).

-I have also developed a remote management framework ["tega"](https://github.com/araobp/tega) for IoT.

-In addition to that, I am examining if Ansible can be used for managing the things.

 ## Node-RED for rapid IoT prototyping

-Although I am not so fond of Node.js (I would rather use Python Tornado package for  event-driven programs), Node-RED is thought of as a good tool for rapid prototyping in IoT communities, although I am not so agree with that idea...
+Node-RED is thought of as a good tool for rapid prototyping in IoT communities.

-All the blocks just use USB as an interface to IoT gateway, so it is very easy to integrate these blocks with Node-RED.
+All the blocks just use USB as an interface to IoT gateway, so it is pretty easy to integrate these blocks with Node-RED.

 I run Node-RED on my RasPi 3: